 Usually, this does not happen because there is a mucous layer inside the stomach that neutralizes them: the gastric mucosa.

 However, when this protective barrier damaged for various reasons that we will discuss in detail, the protection of the stomach from gastric juices reduce, and an inflammatory process is known as gastritis is triggered.

 Based on the location of the inflammation, gastritis can classify as:

-Type A or antral gastritis: inflammation localize in the final, and therefore lower part of the stomach called the antrum.
+Type A or antral gastritis: inflammation localizes in the final, and therefore lower part of the stomach called the antrum.

 Type B or fundus gastritis: inflammation localizes in the uppermost portion of the stomach called the fundus.

 A separate discussion deserves the so-called nervous gastritis, a psychosomatic pathology with symptoms very similar to normal.

 Let’s see in detail the characteristics of each of these forms.

 - This form is characterized by a sudden and rapid onset of symptoms, with a usually short duration.

 - Acute gastritis usually manifests itself with intense pain, unlike chronic gastritis, which, coming more gradually, is generally characterized by duller pain.